Who needs car registration in Queensland?

 - You are transferring the rego into one name only.

-- You have a Queensland driver licence or customer reference number.
+- You have a QLD driver licence or customer reference number.

 - You are providing a safety certificate, paying the registration duty and paying the transfer fee (if you are claiming an exemption for these, which are discussed later in this article, you likely will not be able to use the online service).

 - You are not applying a concession (such as a senior or pensioner concession) to the registration.